jgruber/tmos-cloudinit/README.md

 This repository includes a Dockerfile and patch scripts that enable you to build a Docker instance capable of patching standard images from `downloads.f5.com` so that they will include additional cloudinit modules and iControl LX extensions.

-From the F5 Downloads site, download all image(s) you wish to patch with these cloudinit modules to a directory available as a volume to your docker instance.
+From the F5 Downloads site, download all image(s) you wish to patch with these cloudinit modules to a directory available as a volume mount to your docker instance (see mounts below).

 ```
 ls /data/BIGIP-14.1